Just-in-time (JIT) privileges

 For technical details of the client software, please refer to the Windows client page

-or Mac client page
+or the Mac client page